theimowski/master-thesis/docs/section-research.md

 Among various approaches to asynchronous programming, there is one that abstracts away the concept of asynchrony from the actual flow of program.
 It is called **future**, also known as **promise** or **asynchronous workflow** in different programming languages.
 This approach bypasses callbacks in a clever way, resulting in code that is easier to read and reason about.
-Futures in conjunction with services and filters present a powerful programming model for building safe, modular, and efficient server software {{{ServerFunction}}}.
+Futures in conjunction with services and filters present a powerful programming model for building safe, modular, and efficient server software {{{eriksen2013your}}}.
 All those concepts originate from the functional paradigm and that is why utilizing functions can be helpful for developing client-server architecture.
 In F# there is a type called `Async`, which represents **asynchronous workflow**.